 What initially looks like a slight dip is really a huge drop in rankings, and this person has suffered from decreased traffic for about 8 months.

 The culprit?
 Content.

 This is no fault of their own, but somebody has scraped all their website and created duplicate content across the web.
 We’re currently working to re-write their whole website’s content, file DMCA requests and fix holes in their linking strategy.
-We anticipate a return in rankings within the next 3 months.
+In 2 months, they saw a return in both rankings and traffic.